21 Case Studies

 2. Use the flexible budget that you have calculated in the previous question to calculate the flexible-budget and sales-volume variances.
 Use these calculations to explain which decisions had the largest impact on the difference between the planned profit and the actual profit.

-3. In a follow to Case Study A and B it is revealed that Pearson received a bonus of $5 000.
+3. In a follow-up to Case Study A and B it is revealed that Pearson received a bonus of $5 000.

-1. Use your answer in the previous question to explain whether Pearson deserved this bonus or not
+1. Use your answer for the previous question to explain whether Pearson deserved this bonus or not

 2. Should he have received a larger bonus or a lower bonus?